cozygene/MTV-LMM/README.md

 --------------------------
 #Step 1 : Data pre-processing, creating the the kinship matrices, creating the fixed effects files and the target files (relative abundance per OTU)- step 1 in 'Main_MTV_LMM_Prediction.R'

-#Step 2 : Iteratively applying LMM with reml using GCTA software - step 2 using 'run_predictions.sh' (GCTA)
+#Step 2 : Iteratively applying LMM with reml using GCTA software - using 'run_predictions.sh' (GCTA)

 #Step 3 : Generating predictions using BLUP - step 3 in 'Main_MTV_LMM_Prediction.R'